Kangri cancer

 Kangri cancer is a type of squamous-cell carcinoma of the skin.
 It is found only in Kashmir in the northwest of the Indian subcontinent.
-It occurs on the lower abdomen and inner thighs and is due to the use of a kanger, a ceramic pot covered with wicker-work, carried as a source of warmth during cold weather.
+It occurs on the lower abdomen and inner thighs and is due to the use of a Kanger, a ceramic pot covered with wicker-work, carried as a source of warmth during cold weather.
 One of the earliest records of the condition was made in 1881 by surgeons at the Kashmir Mission Hospital and its cause was recognized in the early 20th century by Arthur Neve.

 Despite current knowledge of the cause of this condition, cases are still being reported.

 Other conditions associated with prolonged use of kangri in this fashion include erythema ab igne, a reticulate hypermelanosis with erythema.

 Signs and symptoms

 Most cases (80%) of squamous cell carcinoma attributed to ultraviolet radiation present in areas of the skin that are usually more exposed to sunlight (e.g., head, face, neck).
 Although a particular form of squamous cell carcinoma, Kangri cancer is more often associated with the abdomen, thigh, and leg regions due to the usage and positioning of kangri pots, which come in close contact with these anatomical features.

-Over time, the use of kangri pots to keep warm results in erythema ab igne, a precancerous keratotic growth that "take the shape of superficial, serpegenous, reticular blackish brown colored lesions."
+Over time, the use of kangri pots to keep warm results in erythema ab igne, a precancerous keratotic growth that "take the shape of superficial, serpiginous, reticular blackish brown colored lesions."
 Eventually, the cells at the lesion site become more irregular in shape and form; the lesions ulcerate and may become itchy and bloody.
 The resulting irregular growth is the presentation of kangri cancer.

 Risk factors

 Use of the kangri pot is the principal cause of kangri cancer.
-The pot holds hot wood and charcoal, and is put in direct contact with the skin of the abdomen and the thigh areas as a way to keep warm during winter in northern India.
+The pot holds hot wood and charcoal and is put in direct contact with the skin of the abdomen and the thigh areas as a way to keep warm during winter in northern India.
 Elements that are believed to contribute to the development of kangri cancer are heat, burning wood particles, smoke, soot, and tar of burnt chinar leaves.

 In one study, researchers found that kangri cancer patients had a history of using a kangri for 5–6 hours a day, 3–4 months a year.